interlockledger/specification/ILTags/README.md

 	Ex.: 1.0.0.0 => 24, 16, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0

+#### ITU Object Identifier

+This tag stores the ITU Object identifier.
+Each element will be stored as a 64 bit unsigned integer encoded using a ILInt format.
+In other words, it is just a sequence of ILInt values (one for each element) preceeded by an ILInt that encodes the number of elements.
+It follows the same serialization of IL_ILINTARRAY_TAG.

+## References

+* [OPENCS] Chino, F. J. T. and Teixeira, A. R. D.; ["ILInt Specification"](https://github.com/interlockledger/specification/blob/master/ILInt), Open Communications Security, 2017;